 Retention of Data

-We will retain your Personal Data for as long as it is necessary for the purposes of the Atlantic Action Plan implementation and for as long as this website remains operational or for as long as you choos e to have an active account.
+We will retain your Personal Data for 1 year or for as long as you choose to have an active account.
 You may contact us and inform us in case you disagree or would prefer specific time limit to the retention of your data.

 We will however retain and use your Personal Data to the extent necessary to comply with our legal obligations or court orders, resolve disputes, and enforce our legal agreements and policies, as well as to provide information to representatives and advisors, like attorneys and accountants, to help us comply with legal, accounting, or security requirements.

-We will also retain Usage Data for internal analysis purposes.
-Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.
+We will also retain Usage Data for internal analysis purposes for 1 year from the first submission of your personal data.
+We may only retain the Usage Data for longer time periods if this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.